 Appearance > OSD

 Allows you to select which On Screen Display elements, e.g. audio meter and status icons, are visible.
-The audio meter has a range from -52 to 0 dBFS, divided in 3 segments: green from -52 to -18 dBFS, yellow from -18 to -10 dBFS and red from -10 to 0 dBFS.
-Both left and right audio channels indicate the audio peak value in dBFS, with a peak-hold line indicating the highest peak value in the last 750 ms. The SyncLok status icon indicates whether the video device or source streams video frames with accurate timing (SyncLok active or "locked"), or not.
+The audio meter has a range from -52 to 0 dBFS, divided in 3 segments: green from -52 to -20 dBFS (SMPTE) or -18 dBFS (EBU), yellow up to -10 dBFS and red up to 0 dBFS.
+The channels indicate the audio peak value in dBFS, with a peak-hold line indicating the highest peak value in the last 750 ms. The SyncLok status icon indicates whether the video device or source streams video frames with accurate timing (SyncLok active or "locked"), or not.
 If SyncLok is not possible, timing will be taken from VidBlasterX's internal master clock.

 Appearance > Size